cavo789/blog/blog/2024/04/01/windows-terminal/index.md

 If you want to, proceed like this:

 * Click on the `+` button and chose `settings`
-* Click on the gear wheel, bottom left to open settings as a JSON file (in my case VSCode will be opened)
+* Click on the gear wheel, bottom left to open settings as a JSON file (in my case VSCode will be open)
     ![The gear wheel](./images/gear.png)
 * In the opened editor, unfold the `list` of `profiles` and retrieve the one you wish to customize (in my case `Ubuntu`)